All Options v. Attorney General (Indiana)

 (S.D.
 Ind.
 No. 1:21-cv-01231-JPH-MJD)

-This case challenges several recently enacted abortion restrictions in Indiana, including a measure forcing health care providers to share false and misleading information with their patients about “reversing” a medication abortion, a bogus claim that may lead some patients to end a pregnancy based on the mistaken belief that its effects can later be undone.
+This case challenged several abortion restrictions in Indiana, including a measure forcing health care providers to share false and misleading information with their patients about “reversing” a medication abortion, a bogus claim that may lead some patients to end a pregnancy based on the mistaken belief that its effects can later be undone.

-The lawsuit also challenges a 2021 ban on patients’ ability to obtain medication abortion via telemedicine.
-A nearly identical ban is already being considered by a federal district court judge in separate litigation – Whole Woman’s Health Alliance v.
-Rokita – challenging a host of abortion restrictions in Indiana.
+The lawsuit also challenged a 2021 ban on patients’ ability to obtain medication abortion via telemedicine.
+A nearly identical ban was already considered by a federal district court judge in separate litigation – Whole Woman’s Health Alliance v.
+Rokita – which challenged a host of abortion restrictions in Indiana.

 Plaintiffs: